Prescott, AZ Burn Injury Lawyer | Phillips Law Group

 Burn injuries can have lasting physical and psychological consequences.
 If a burn injury was due to the negligence of another individual or entity, you may be able to recover monetary compensation for the damages you have suffered and continue to suffer.

-The legal team at Phillips Law Group has recovered more than $750 million in compensation for thousands of clients, such as a $325,000 settlement for a victim who endured second and third-degree burns in a premises liability incident.
+The legal team at Phillips Law Group has recovered more than $1 billion in compensation for thousands of clients, such as a $325,000 settlement for a victim who endured second and third-degree burns in a premises liability incident.
 Our award-winning founder Jeffrey Phillips has recovered verdicts across Arizona, including Yavapai County, and has been a member of the American Association for Justice Leaders Forum since 2013.

 Your initial consultation with one of our Prescott burn injury attorneys is completely free of charge.
 The consultation is also confidential and there is no obligation to pursue legal action.
 We do not charge any upfront fees for our services.
 Our firm does not get paid unless you recover compensation for your injury.